spiceai/docs/spiceaidocs/content/en/_index.md

 no_list: true
 ---

-# Spice.ai
+# Spice

-**Spice.ai** makes it easy for developers to build apps that learn and adapt by streamlining the use of machine learning (ML) in software.
+**Spice** makes it easy for developers to build apps that learn and adapt by streamlining the use of machine learning (ML) in software.
 Combined with time-series data, developers can create applications that continuously improve using ML recommendations.

-Spice.ai takes a developer-first approach, and is focused on a fast, iterative, inner development loop, enabling developers to get started with ML in minutes instead of months.
+Spice takes a developer-first approach, and is focused on a fast, iterative, inner development loop, enabling developers to get started with ML in minutes instead of months.

-📢 Read the Spice.ai announcement blog post at [blog.spiceai.org](https://blog.spiceai.org/posts/2021/09/07/introducing-spice.ai-open-source-time-series-ai-for-developers/).
+📢 Read the Spice announcement blog post at [blog.spiceai.org](https://blog.spiceai.org/posts/2021/09/07/introducing-spice.ai-open-source-time-series-ai-for-developers/).

-📺 View a getting started walkthrough of Spice.ai in action [here](https://www.youtube.com/watch?v=DKBLjuAz_lI).
+📺 View a getting started walkthrough of Spice in action [here](https://www.youtube.com/watch?v=DKBLjuAz_lI).

 ## Features

-The Spice.ai runtime is written in Golang and Python and runs as a container or microservice.
+The Spice runtime is written in Golang and Python and runs as a container or microservice.
 It's deployable to any public cloud, on-premises, and edge.
 It is configured with a simple manifest and accessed by HTTP APIs.

-Spice.ai includes:
+Spice includes:

 - A lightweight, portable ML runtime accessible by simple HTTP APIs, allowing developers to use their preferred languages and frameworks
 - A dashboard to visualize data and learning